garylamountain/launchpadlab_challenge/README.md

 # Launchpad Lab Challenge

+## Introduction

+Please check out the app here: https://launchpadlab-challenge.herokuapp.com/.
+Both the frontend and backend are currently hosted on Heroku.
+Using the app is pretty self-explanatory: you can view a bit of information about the four different frameworks in the table, and you can select a framework from the dropdown and press submit to cast your vote (after filling in a valid email address!).
+After you vote, the current results are given to you.
+The backend includes an object for each framework that also holds the tally of votes, and it can be accessed here: https://launchpadlab-challenge-backend.herokuapp.com/frameworks.

 ## Chronicling the Process
 I'd like to use this section as a sort of journal to record my thought process as I create this app.